 What to Expect on the Dairy Tour.
-Every farm tour is a bit different, but expect to learn all about milk production and how raw milk goes from the cows to the bottle, sample some creamline milk and some of Rock House Creamery’s famous cheese curds.
-Rock House is a working farm, so be sure to dress appropriately for a farm tour and the weather.
-Each tour takes about 1.5 hours and must be booked in advance.
+Every creamery tour is a bit different, but expect to learn all about milk production and how raw milk goes from the cows to the bottle, sample some creamline milk and some of Rock House Creamery’s famous cheese curds.
+Rock House is a working farm operation, so be sure to dress appropriately for a farm tour and the weather.
+Each guided tour takes about 1.5 hours and must be booked in advance.

 Book a Private Tour.
 In addition to group tours, Rock House Creamery hosts private farm tours that include products to take home.

 Meet the Cows.
 As you would expect with a dairy farm tour, it starts with the dairy cows.
 Rock House Creamery cows are a Jersey, Holstein, Swedish Red cross which means the milk is higher in butterfat, providing a richer, creamier milk and buttermilk.

 While there, notice the different sizes and colors of cows.
 There is even one with tiger stripes in the current milking herd.
 She is quite unique.
 And be sure to say hello to our favorite ‘moo’del Emily.

 Interactive Fun at Rock House Creamery and Farm Tour.
 Rock House isn’t like other local dairy farms where you just watch the process.
 Here you may have a chance to make your own ice cream or feed the Rock House calves.
 You’ll definitely have a chance to see where the milking is done on this interactive tour, and learn about the creamline milk process.